Ozark Greenways

 Frisco Highline Trail

-The Ozarks' Premier Scenic Rail-Trail
+The Ozarks' Premier Scenic Rail Trail

 The Frisco Highline Trail winds 35 miles through the scenic Ozarks, and it connects Springfield to Bolivar, Missouri.
 The trail was designated a National Recreation Trail by the National Park Service and American Trails in 2004.
 The trail is made possible by donors and members of Ozark Greenways, who own this scenic Rail-Trail.
 Many thanks to the Springfield-Greene County Park Board for their help in maintaining the portion of the trail in Greene County!